postmanlabs/postman-code-examples/examples/hubspot-api-explorer/README.md

 - Postman Collection: "CRM API Collections" → "Deals API" → "Search"
 - Same search pattern works for contacts, companies, tickets, and custom objects

+---

+## Other Questions You Could Ask

+Here are more questions and topics that your agent can help you explore:

+**Understanding the API landscape:**

+- What can I do with the HubSpot CMS API?
+- How do custom objects work in HubSpot?
+- What automation capabilities are available via API?

+**Use-case driven questions:**

+- How would I sync contacts between HubSpot and an external system?
+- What's the best way to bulk import data into HubSpot?
+- How do I set up webhooks to listen for contact updates?

+**Practical/operational:**

+- What scopes do I need for working with deals?
+- How does pagination work across HubSpot APIs?
+- What rate limits should I be aware of?

+**Flows and workflows:**

+- How do I use Postman Flows to automate invoice creation?
+- What agentic workflows has HubSpot published?